primefaces/primefaces/docs/11_0_0/core/dynamiccontent.md

 You may already have your image in memory in an `InputStream` or `byte[]` array.
 The content-type header will not be set in the response.
 If you need to set a content-type, we recommend to use the _org.primefaces.model.StreamedContent_.

+## Dynamic content rendering via Data URI (stream=_false_ - currently only supported by _p:graphicImage_)

+!> This should only be used for very small images!

+### What happens when rendering the _p:graphicImage_:

+- _ImageView_ and therefore _DefaultStreamedContent_ is instantiated
+- the _StreamedContent_ is received via the _ValueExpression_ (_#{imageView.image}_)
+- the stream from the _StreamedContent_ is now converted and into a base64 string and rendered as _src_ attribute

+### Advantages

+- it supports _@ViewScoped_ beans
+- it supports _MethodExpression_ and parameters

+### Disadvantages

+- slower rendering time; it should be avoided to use it very often in the view or inside repeating components like _ui:repeat_
+- larger content size

+### Use InputStream / byte[] array

+You may already have your image in memory in an `InputStream` or `byte[]` array.
+We will try to determine your image content using magic bytes to figure out if its a PNG, JPG, or GIF.
+If you need to set a content-type, we recommend to use the _org.primefaces.model.StreamedContent_.

 ## Avoid PrimeFaces internal buffering

 `StreamedContent` can either be used with a `InputStream` or with a `Consumer<OutputStream>` to write directly to the response: